khushi-411/khushi-411.github.io/_posts/2022-12-26-c++-sanitizers.md

 - /cpp-sanitizers.html
 ---

 Hi, there!
-I recently learned about C++ Sanitizers.
-That's an amazing concept.
+We know C++ allows us to write fast code, but unfortunately, they are less safer in some cases.
+They don't provide out-of-bound, overflow, memory checks, etc.
-C++ Sanitizers are recently added in Clang and GCC compilers for runtime code analysis.
+It became hard to catch these errors.
+One easy way to catch these errors is to run your program through various sanitizers provided by the compilers.
+Sanitizers were recently added in Clang/LLVM and GCC compilers for runtime code analysis.
-Sanitizers detect errors that are usually not detected during compile time.
+They detect errors that cannot be seen (easily) during compile time.

 In this blog, I'll share some basic details about Sanitizers in C++.
 I'll cover AddressSanitizer, MemorySanitizer, and UndefinedBehaviorSanitizer.

 ### AddressSanitzer
 Also called as ASan.
-It checks for memory addresses that are out of bounds in C++.
-It finds heap-, stack-, global- buffer overflow, initialization order bugs, memory leaks, uses after return, scope, etc. Let's take an example:
+It checks for memory addresses that are out of bounds in C++, finds heap-, stack-, global- buffer overflow, initialization order bugs, memory leaks, uses after return, scope, etc. Let's take an example:
 ```cpp
 #include <iostream>